 Individual or Standard Permits are reviewed on a case-by-case basis for potential effects to historic properties.
 Letter of Permission, Nationwide or General Regional conditions require known historic properties to be identified if they are to be encountered during the proposed undertaking.
 Historic properties listed, or eligible for inclusion in the National Register of Historic Places, must be identified on a map along with the permit application or Letter of Permission.
 Furthermore, no permitted activity shall take place until the 33CFR325, Appendix C criteria has been satisfied, which allots for a 30-day review and comment period.

 Before submitting a permit application, cultural resources must be taken into consideration.
 Contact your State Historic Preservation Office for assistance or information prior to submitting a permit application or to obtain a list of qualified individuals who may perform archaeological work in your state.

 If you have already received a permit and encounter cultural resources, stop work immediately in that area and contact us and your State Historic Preservation Officer within 48 hours.
-Follow the Vicksburg District, Regulatory Branch Standard Operating Procedure if a site or human remains are encountered.
+Follow the Vicksburg District, Regulatory Division Standard Operating Procedure if a site or human remains are encountered.